awsdocs/amazon-personalize-developer-guide/doc_source/cloudwatch-metrics.md

 This section contains information about the Amazon CloudWatch metrics available for Amazon Personalize\.
 For more information, see [Monitoring Amazon Personalize](personalize-monitoring.md)\.

 The following table lists the Amazon Personalize metrics\.
-All metrics support these statistics: `Average, Minimum, Maximum, Sum`\.
+All metrics except GetRecommendations support these statistics: `Average, Minimum, Maximum, Sum`\.
+GetRecommendations supports `Sum` only\.

 | Metric | Description |